Dog-Face-Development/PyWorkout/SECURITY.md

 The security of our software products and services is serious, which includes all source code repositories managed through the GitHub user [@willtheorangeguy](https://github.com/willtheorangeguy/).

-If you believe you have found a security vulnerability in any repository that meets, please report it to us as described below in [Reporting a Vulnerability](#reporting-a-vulnerability).
+If you believe you have found a security vulnerability in any repository, please report it to us as described below in [Reporting a Vulnerability](#reporting-a-vulnerability).

 ## Supported Versions